 on all orders over $100

 History remembers the Vikings as fierce warriors and pioneers who lead raids throughout northern Europe in the 9th and 10th Century AD.
-The norsemen respected strength therefore being a viking leader was no easy task.
+The norsemen respected strength and bravery therefore being a viking leader was no easy task.

 Here are our top 10 picks for the most famous Viking Warriors you should know about: